PolMestres/polmestres.github.io/research.md

 ---
 ### Safe Motion Planning with Control Barrier Functions

-Motivated by the difficulty of designing controllers with safety and stability guarantees, here we combine these controllers with sampling-based motion planning algorithms, which provide high-level motion plans that the low-level CBF-based controllers follow.
+Motivated by the difficulty of designing controllers with safety and stability guarantees, in this line of work we seek to combine control barrier and Lyapunov function based controllers with sampling-based motion planning algorithms.
+This combination leads to dynamically feasible paths with safety and stability guarantees that can be executed by computationally efficient low-level controllers.

 ---
 ### Uncertainty Quantification for Safe Control